 Digital money transfer services.
-Companies like WorldRemit specialise in foreign currencies, making them some of the most cost-effective transfers.
+Companies like OFX and Wise specialise in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Canadian bank account, often in as little as a day or two.

 Cash transfers.
-Services like MoneyGram allow you to transfer cash for pickup at a local branch in Canada— often in 15 minutes.
+Services like MoneyGram and Western Union allow you to transfer cash for pickup at a local branch in Canada— often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.
-If a cash pickup is necessary, look to digital services like WorldRemit or XE when possible.
+If a cash pickup is necessary, look to digital services like WorldRemit or Remitly when possible.

-Let’s say you need to send ₱50,000 to our northern neighbors.
-Here’s what you might face as far as fees and exchange rates as of 10 May 2020.
+Let’s say you need to send $2,000 to Canada.
+Here’s what you might face as far as fees and exchange rates as of 23 August 2020.

 Digital money transfer service

 Slowest and most expensive

 The bank option ends up being both the slowest and gets the smallest amount of money to your recipient.
 If you go with the digital money transfer service, your recipient ends up with CAD 27.93 more than the bank offers.
 If speed is crucial, a cash transfer can typically have your transfer to Canada in as little as 15 minutes for just a slightly higher fee.

 How to get the most out of your money transfer to Canada

 Weigh costs and fees against convenience, and learn how to compare money transfer providers that send to Canada to meet your needs: